JerrettDavis/TinyBDD/docs/introduction.md

 - Tiny: a small core you can read in minutes
 - Fluent: expressive chains for Given, When, Then, And, But
 - Pragmatic: first-class adapters for xUnit, NUnit, and MSTest, but works fine without them
+- Deferred fluent expectations: `Expect.For/That` let you compose `.Because()` / `.With()` / checks in any order and only throw when awaited
+- Built-in step lineage: every step’s input/output captured in `ScenarioContext.IO` plus `CurrentItem` pointer for post-mortem analysis

 Core ideas